 “Thanks to the careful use of a natural color scheme and clever curved design, the sky-high avenue is unobtrusive and blends in with the environment beautifully.
 Shaped like a snake’s skeleton, the ‘boomslang’ (tree snake), as it’s been nicknamed, twists and turns upwards between the gnarled trunks.
 Tree stems poke through the treated pine deck in some places – before it soars out of the leafy canopy in a graceful twist, yielding a view that takes the eye all the way from the sun-kissed slopes of Table Mountain to the distant misty Hottentots-Holland peaks.”

 The light at Kirstenbosch is extraordinary.
 Hope to return many times during my stay in Cape Town.
-Photos don’t do the garden justice.
+Photos don’t do the beautiful garden justice.